-In Fort Lauderdale, it is unlawful for a person to sell, manufacture, deliver, or possess with intent to sell, a controlled substance.
-There are factors that would be looked at via juror instructions and case law that would allow a person to make an analysis as to whether or not somebody possessed with intent to sell or whether or not somebody possessed for personal use or recreational use.
+It is unlawful for a person to sell, manufacture, deliver, or possess with intent to sell, a controlled substance.
+There are factors that would be looked at via juror instructions and case law that would allow a person to make an analysis as to whether or not somebody possessed with intent to sell or whether or not somebody possessed for personal or recreational use.

-The Government would have to prove that the substance was a controlled substance as defined by § 893.03 of the Florida Statutes and that the defendant had knowledge of the substance.
-A Fort Lauderdale possession with intent to distribute lawyer can help you collect evidence to present during your trial.
-An experienced drug attorney has the local knowledge and understanding necessary to help you build a strong defense.
+In these cases, the Government must prove that the drug was a controlled substance as defined by § 893.03 of the Florida Statutes and that the defendant had knowledge of the substance.
+A Ft.
+Lauderdale possession with intent to distribute lawyer can help you collect evidence to present during your trial.
+Our experienced drug attorneys have the local knowledge and understanding necessary to help you build a strong defense.

 Money plays a big role in determining whether or not there is a possession case or a possession with intent to sell or distribute case.
 Our Ft Lauderdale lawyers have seen drug possession charges turn into intent to distribute cases due to the presence of large amounts of money or cash on somebody’s person, in or around the vehicle, their home, or another location.
-For example, one giant Ziploc baggie, smaller bags, packages, or containers indicating an intent to parcel the drugs out with and intent to distribute them in smaller amounts; would be indicative of somebody that had the intent to sell or distribute.
+For example, one giant Ziploc baggie, smaller bags, packages, or containers indicating an intent to parcel the drugs out in smaller amounts would be indicative of somebody that had the intent to sell or distribute.

-Other factors that might point to the intent to sell drugs would include the presence of any type of paraphernalia found such as grinders, rolling papers, scales, testing kits, balances, or mixing devices.
-Other factors would be any firearms or weapons that were found or involved.
-If a person admits that they possessed a controlled substance or drugs and has the intent to sell or distribute, that would be pretty strong evidence if those statements were upheld in court.
+Other factors that might point to the intent to sell drugs would include the presence of any type of paraphernalia such as grinders, rolling papers, scales, testing kits, balances, or mixing devices as well as any firearms or weapons.
+If a person admits that they possessed a controlled substance with the intent to sell or distribute, that would be pretty strong evidence if those statements were upheld in court.

-Fort Lauderdale possession with intent to distribute lawyers have seen penalties such as loss of a driver’s license.
-These are serious charges that have a multitude of ramifications.
+Our Ft.
+Lauderdale possession with intent to distribute lawyers could provide necessary legal advocacy when dealing with these serious charges.
+Any type of offense that involves drug have a multitude of ramifications.
 Not only as they relate to potential incarceration and sanctions from the court, but the effects a charge of intent can have on an individual’s record, livelihood, job, civil rights, and reputation.
 For more information about how an attorney could help you, call today.